Skip to main content

 The built-in policy: RoleRequired

-v0.1.0 ships one policy implementation: RoleRequired.
+AUSUS ships RoleRequired for role-based authorization.
 It permits the action if the actor holds a named role.

 You attach it through the DSL with ->requireRole():